dag10/DJ/README.md

 dj
 ==

-A web service to let multiple users take turns in playing music over a computer-connected stereo.
+A web service to let multiple users take turns in playing music over a computer connected stereo.
 Inspired by the late turntable.fm.